Multipartite entanglement measures: a review: GME measures

 These three squared bipartite concurrences can be geometrically interpreted as the lengths of three sides of a triangle, which is the so-called concurrence triangle.
 Then the concurrence fill is defined as the square-root of the area of the concurrence triangle \cite{PhysRevLett.127.040403}

 with half-perimeter

-In addition to the proposed three-qubit concurrence triangle, the authors in Ref.~\cite{Guo_2022} show that the triangle relation holds for any continuous entanglement measure and systems of any dimension.
+The concurrence fill was studied in the experiments of three-flavor neutrino oscillations~\cite{Li2022exp}.
 The extension of concurrence fill to four-partite systems, inspired by a richer geometrical interpretation, is presented in \cite{mishra2022geometric}, which interprets as a combination of areas of cyclic quadrilateral and triangle structures, resulting from two types of bipartition.
+In addition to the proposed three-qubit concurrence triangle, the authors in Ref.~\cite{Guo_2022} show that the triangle relation holds for any continuous entanglement measures and systems of any dimension.
+They also present tripartite entanglement measures

+with bipartite entanglement measure $E_{A|BC}=x, E_{AB|C}=y, E_{B|AC}=z$, and ${\delta(x)=0}$ whenever $x=0$, otherwise ${\delta(x)=1}$.
+It is shown that the convex-roof extension of ${\cE_{g-123}}$ is a genuine tripartite entanglement measure.
+Using similar argument, four-partite entanglement measures can be constructed.
+Moreover, they establish four-partite entanglement measures via the tripartite entanglement measures.

 The concurrence fill is proposed for GME quantification and satisfies the property of faithfulness and smoothness, but it is later proven that the concurrence fill can be increased under some LOCC operations~\cite{PhysRevA.107.032405}.
 Nevertheless, numerical evidence supports that if the edges of the triangle are chosen as bipartite concurrence, then the area is nonincreasing under LOCC.
-Subsequently, various genuine multipartite entanglement measures are proposed, which are based on the bipartite entanglement monotones~\cite{PhysRevResearch.4.023059,PhysRevA.107.032405,PhysRevA.107.012409,JIN2023106155}.
+Subsequently, various GME measures are proposed, which are based on the bipartite entanglement measures~\cite{PhysRevResearch.4.023059,https://doi.org/10.1002/andp.202300305,PhysRevA.107.032405,PhysRevA.107.012409,JIN2023106155}.
+For any tripartite pure state $\ket{\phi}_{ABC}$, Ref.~\cite{JIN2023106155} defines the genuine tripartite entanglement measure as